SJRNoodles/blocks.js/README.md

 ```html
 <script src="blocks.js"></script>
 ```
-you can use try.html in the playground folder as a template
+you can use the playground folder as a template

 # adding new blocks
 edit blocks.js and go to here: